This show will undergo a temporary halt, ladies and gentlemen, until I can get my cigar lighter working.

 And I have started seeing some great success.

-I got back in the car.
+When she came home, I got back in the car.

-She had uh she had the uh station on while you were on, my friend, and um just talking to her and and and waiting until she's finished with her side of the argument and then giving her mine and then to have my wife to say, hmm.
+And just talking to her and waiting until she's finished with her side of the argument and then giving her mind and then to have my wife to say, hmm, well, that kind of makes sense.

-I mean, for my wife to say that kind of makes sense is a that's like a touchdown for me.
+I mean, for my wife to say that kind of makes sense is that's like a touchdown for me.

-I mean, I'm Hey, I hear you, pal.
+Hey, I hear you, pal.

-And it's it's it's mostly listening to you and listening to the way that you talk to people who have uh different opinions that you're looking I'm glad it all worked out.
+And it's mostly listening to you and listening to the way that you talk to people who have different opinions.

 This is the only way you can deal with liberals because of who they are and why they are liberals.